Introducing a New Kitten To Your Family

 Pet proofing your place helps not only keep your animal safe but help put your mind at ease when your new kitten comes.
 Eventually, you will have to leave your cat at home and if you have your place, or at least a few rooms in your home, kitty-proofed then you will feel more comfortable throughout the day!

-4. Finding Your Safe Place
+4. Finding Your Safe Place For Your New Kitten

 Similar to pet-proofing your house, you also want to create a single space for your new kitten to feel safe.
 A small kitten in a big new home is pretty scary!
 Especially considered they also have to adjust to new strangers and possibly new strange animals.

 You want to help them feel as comfortable in possible so creating a room that is theirs alone.
 This will make their new environment small and less intimidated, to begin with.
 They can get used to you, and possibly the other animals before needing to venture into the “great big world of their new home”.
+You can use a spare bedroom, a bathroom, any space that is still comfortable for them where they will be safely excluded to adjust to their new home.

-Introducing a New Kitten to the Safe Room
+How to Introduce a New Kitten to the Safe Room

 In this safe room, you want to make sure your cat has everything they need without having to leave that room.
 That means their food, water, litter box, toys, and any blankets for the cat should be readily available for them.

 As they get more comfortable, you can start opening the door and working to move them into a bigger part of the house until they are comfortable to venture wherever, whenever.
+I know a lot of people will but a baby gate in between the door to the room so the kittens and cats can start to smell each other and get acclimated before ventures to the rest of the house.

 Oh my goodness!
 I cannot stress this one enough!
 Get some sleep!
 Catch though zzzs.